imhicihu/Domestic-issues/QGIS_installation.md

 * Clic `OK`

 ## How to install plugins from QGIS
 * In QGIS, from the upper menu, go to `Plugins`.
-A dropwdown menu will display.
+A dropwdown menu will be displayed.
 Select the `Manage and install Plugins...` option
 * Automatically it will display this menu
 * ![plugin.png](https://bitbucket.org/repo/ayrEdXL/images/261314794-plugins.png)
 * Select the plugin that wish to install.
 Then click on `Install plugin` option on the lower right of the menu.
 Once installed, click on `Close`